My Demons of Depression

 The more I read the bible, the more I see men and women created in the image of God who have mental health issues, just like many of us.
 These heroes of faith can provide us with the “helmet of the hope of salvation” (1 Thessalonians 5:8) to protect our minds and win the war on depression!
 The word depression is not used in most translations of the bible but we do see words such as these in God’s Word to describe a depressed state of mind: downcast, miserable, despairing, mourning, troubled, hopeless, burdened, weary, overwhelmed, and heartbroken.

 Below is a sample of bible characters whose struggles with mental health have inspired me to keep fighting.
 They remind me that I’m never alone in this war of the mind.
 They give me hope!
-Coming soon, I’ll write blogs on some of these men and women, beginning with Elijah, in hopes of bringing encouragement to our souls.
+Coming soon, I’ll write about some of these men and women, beginning with Elijah, in hopes of bringing encouragement to our souls.
 In the meantime, please take the time to study these victorious men and women of faith on your own.
 Remember, you are not alone.
 Our best days as Christians are right in front of us!

 Depression in Biblical Characters